stevenpersia/todo-list-api/README.md

 A Todo List app made with React JS (Front End) and Express JS (Back End).
 I've used Express, Body Parser and Mongoose packages.
 You can find the app (Front End) here : https://github.com/stevenpersia/todo-list-react.
-Be careful, Back End is running on Heroku (dyno sleep mode)
+Be careful, Back End is running on Heroku (dyno sleep mode).

 ---